vigass/vigass.github.io/_pages/about.md

   - /about.html
 ---

-I am originally from Sichuan, China, and I currently focus on transcriptomics in my profession.
-I have a very lively personality and bring energy to the workplace.
-Known for my serious and responsible attitude towards work, I approach my duties with care and dedication.
-With a solid understanding of molecular biology and genetics, I am able to effectively contribute in my field.
+Originally from Sichuan, China, I currently specialize in transcriptomics and single-cell sequencing data analysis in my profession.
+I bring vibrancy and enthusiasm to the workplace, complemented by a reputation for diligence and responsibility in my approach to tasks.
+With a strong foundation in molecular biology and genetics, I make meaningful contributions within my field.

-My career goal is to contribute to the advancement of medicine and biotechnology through innovative research in molecular biology and genetics.
-I am passionate about leveraging my experiences and knowledge to generate new discoveries and solutions.
-I also believe in the importance of teamwork and collaboration in tackling challenges to achieve better outcomes.
+My career ambition is to advance medicine and biotechnology through pioneering research in molecular biology and genetics.
+I am dedicated to utilizing my expertise and experiences to drive innovation and uncover novel solutions.
+Recognizing the significance of collaboration, I prioritize teamwork to overcome challenges and achieve impactful results.

 I strive for self-improvement and enhancing my expertise whenever possible.
 I am interested in new technologies and methodologies, and I stay updated with the latest information.
 I aim to maximize my abilities and demonstrate leadership in research and projects.